DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDropDownBox/1 Configuration/dataSource.md

 default: null
 ---
 #include common-dataSource-description with {
     widget_works_with: "The DropDownBox works with collections of objects or `string`, `number`, or `boolean` values.
-The component does not support a hierarchical data source. ",
+The component does not support hierarchical data sources. ",

     object_structure_notes: "In each case, also specify the [valueExpr](/api-reference/10%20UI%20Components/DataExpressionMixin/1%20Configuration/valueExpr.md '/Documentation/ApiReference/UI_Components/dxDropDownBox/Configuration/#valueExpr') and [displayExpr](/api-reference/10%20UI%20Components/DataExpressionMixin/1%20Configuration/displayExpr.md '/Documentation/ApiReference/UI_Components/dxDropDownBox/Configuration/#displayExpr') properties if the data source provides objects. ",